Skip to contents

 formula

 An object of class stats::formula (or one that can be coerced to that class) specifying the model to be fitted in a symbolic fashion.
-The output variable (left-hand side) of the formula can be either a matrix of dimension \(n \times J\) containing the pointwise evaluations of \(n\) functions on the same grid of \(J\) points, or an object of class fda::fd.
+The response (left-hand side) can be either a matrix of dimension \(n \times J\) containing the pointwise evaluations of \(n\) functions on the same grid of \(J\) points, or an object of class fda::fd.

 correction